DisasterofPuppets/OnlyFans.local/README.md

 - Network policies violated by naming your device `onlyfans.local` in a shared workplace

 You've been warned.
 And honestly?
 You knew what this was.

+## Currently working on

+Better looking html page, fancy and all that